 - IFSC 7360 Data Protection and Privacy: Concepts and methods for creating technologies and related policies with provable guarantees of privacy protection while allowing society to collect and share person-specific information for necessary and worthy purposes.
 Methods include those related to the identifiability of data, record linkage, data profiling, data fusion, data anonymity, de-identification, policy specification and enforcement and privacy-preserving data mining.

-- 5 courses of graduate coursework selected from the graduate catalog with particular emphasis placed on courses from Information Science, Technology Innovation, Computer Science, Business Information Systems, Statistics, and Systems Engineering.
-A limit of two courses may be selected from the Information Quality catalog.
+- 5 courses at the graduate level (that is, with course numbers of 5000 or higher) with particular emphasis placed on Information Science, Technology Innovation, Computer Science, Business Information Systems, Statistics, and Systems Engineering.
+A limit of two INFQ (Information Quality) courses may be selected.
 Some possible strategies include:

 - A focus on data science & analytics